kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 The ForkNote Project was created as a fork of ByteCoin, to create a way to fork ByteCoin, easily by separating the needed constants and strings out into a separate file.

-TurtleCoin then forked the Forknote Project and made our own changes, some of which were then contributed back to ForkNote.
+Kryptokrona then forked the Forknote Project and made our own changes, some of which were then contributed back to ForkNote.

 So, make sure if you're doing a find and replace that all of these lines remain intact.
 You can of course start adding your own copyright line, for example,